librenms/librenms/doc/Extensions/SNMP-Trap-Handler.md

 Along with any necessary configuration to receive the traps from your devices (community, etc.)

-Reload service files and enable and start the snmptrapd service:
+Reload service files, enable, and start the snmptrapd service:

 ```
 sudo systemctl daemon-reload